 Investigating a business intelligence solution?
-InetSoft provides a business intelligence solution for dashboards, scorecards, visualization and drill-through reporting that is easy, agile, and robust.
+InetSoft provides a business intelligence application for dashboards, scorecards, visualization and drill-through reporting that is easy, agile, and robust.

-This article discusses the key differentiators between traditional and operational business intelligence solutions (BI), and what are the benefits and challenges of implementing and deploying these solutions.
+This article discusses the key differentiators between traditional and operational BI applications, and what are the benefits and challenges of implementing and deploying these solutions.

 Traditional BI has focused simply on information delivery in the form of dashboards or reports, where the solution itself has been a noncritical component of the broader architecture.
 It has been common for such BI solutions to introduce significant latency in information availability, exhibit lack of scalability and availability to support daily operational decision-making processes, and provide minimal support for other components of the decision-making process, such as hypothesis development, forecasting, what-if analysis, performance modeling, scenario planning, decision workflow support, and collaboration.
 However, decision making is usually a collaborative process that involves evaluation of alternatives based on feedback from and input of multiple people.

 More recently, the focus has shifted toward operational business intelligence, where the business intelligence solution is deployed in parallel with specific operational solutions and processes, thus enabling "right-time" decision support to a broader base of users at all levels of the organization.
 The resulting tools guide users through a decision-making workflow by performing some analytic functions "behind the scenes" while leaving enough flexibility for users to perform their own personalized analytic activities.